President Nicolas Sarkozy’s conservatives have lost their majority in the Senate to the opposition Socialists.

 Conservatives had controlled the upper chamber since Charles de Gaulle founded the Fifth Republic in 1958.

-Senatorial elections are held every three years when half of the body’s members are appointed for six year terms by electoral colleges of representatives from departments in metropolitan France and overseas.
+Senatorial elections are held every three years, when half of the body’s members are appointed for six-year terms by electoral colleges of representatives from departments in metropolitan France and overseas.

-The loss of a longstanding bastion for the conservatives is a symbolic setback however, especially as the president’s approval ratings are dismal.
+The loss of a longstanding bastion for the conservatives is a symbolic setback, however, especially when the president’s approval ratings are so dismal.

-Worse, it may add to the regulatory uncertainly that is already prevalent in France where the state accounts for more than half of the national economy and continues to dominate entire industries including electricity, postal services and railways.
+Worse, it may add to the regulatory uncertainly that is already rampant in France where the state accounts for more than half of the national economy and continues to dominate entire industries, including electricity, postal services and railways.

 The private labor market is burdened with rigid regulations that exacerbate unemployment and undermine France’s competitiveness within the eurozone.